1227SHARATH/Speech-to-Braille-convertion/README.md

 # Speech to Braille convertion
-This project is just an idea presented infornt of FAER  Project Compitation
+This project is an idea presented infornt of FAER  Project Compitation